Home / Recipes / Dessert Recipes / Cookie Recipes / Gingerbread Cheesecake Cookies

 • Place the bowl of dough in the fridge for 1-2 hours minutes to let it chill and become less sticky to work with (longer, if needed).
 If desired, you can leave it covered in the fridge overnight.

-• Preheat the oven to 325°F and line two baking sheets with non-stick silicone mats or parchment paper.
+• Preheat the oven to 325ยฐF and line two baking sheets with non-stick silicone mats or parchment paper.

-• Use a large cookie scoop (aff link) (about 3 tablespoons) to portion out dough, rolling each into a ball.
+• Use a large cookie scoop (about 3 tablespoons) to portion out dough, rolling each into a ball.
 Flatten each ball between the palms of your hands, place about 1 teaspoon of cheesecake filling in the center, then cover the cheesecake ball with the cookie dough and roll into a ball again.
 Make sure there is no cheesecake visible so it can't leak out!

 Note: If you find that the dough is getting too sticky to work with, just stick everything in the freezer for a few minutes before you continue.